Testing dark energy models with a new sample of strong-lensing systems: Results

 In the parameter estimation we have considered the Gaussian likelihood $\mathcal{L}(\mathbf{\Theta})\propto e^{-\chi_{\mathrm{SL}}^{2}(\mathbf{\Theta})}/2$, where the $\chi_{\mathrm{SL}}^{2}(\mathbf{\Theta})$ is given by Eq. (\ref{eq:chisquareSL}).
 The free parameters $\mathbf{\Theta}$ for each model were estimated through a MCMC Bayesian statistical analysis.
 We used the Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler from the \texttt{emcee} \citep{ForemanMackey:2012ig} Python module.
 We considered 1000 (burn-in-phase) steps to approach the region of the mean value, 5000 MCMC steps and 1000 walkers initialized close to the region of maximum probability according to other astrophysical observations.
 We check the convergence of the chains using the Gelman-Rubin test proposed by \cite{gelman1992}, stopping the burn-in-phase if all the parameters are less than $1.07$.\\

-In all the scenarios, we have considered the following tests in the Bayesian analysis.
-The first test (T1) was performed employing the FS using the SIE approach given by Eq. \ref{Dlens}; the second test (T2) was done using the SS1 sample (T2); and the third test (T3) was carried out on the SS1 sample adding a new parameter ($f$) that takes into account unknown systematics as was previously mentioned in equation \eqref{Df}.
-We also performed tests with the SLS data binned in $D^{obs}$: the sample SS2 with tests T4 to T6.
-In addition, we estimated the model parameters with the SLS data binned in $\sigma$ using: the SS5 sample (T7); the SS6 sample (T8); the SS7 sample (T9); and the SS8 sample (T10).
-Finally, we constrained the model parameters with the SLS data binned in the lens redshift ($z_l$) for: the SS9 sample (T11), the SS10 sample (T12), and the SS11 sample (T13).
+In each model, we have considered thirteen tests in the Bayesian analysis.
+The first test was performed employing the FS using the SIS approach given by Eq. \ref{Dlens}; the second test was done using the SS1 sample; and the third test was carried out on the FS sample adding a new parameter ($f$) that takes into account unknown systematics as was previously mentioned in equation \eqref{Df}.
+We also performed tests with the SLS data binned in $D^{obs}$: the samples SS2, SS3 and SS4.
+In addition, we estimated the model parameters with the SLS data binned in $\sigma$ using: the SS5 sample; the SS6 sample; the SS7 sample; and the SS8 sample.
+Finally, we constrained the model parameters with the SLS data binned in the lens redshift ($z_l$) for: the SS9 sample, the SS10 sample, and the SS11 sample.
 These tests were carried out assuming a gaussian prior for $\Omega_{0m}=0.3111 \pm 0.0056$, according to the most recent observations from Planck 2018 \citep{Planck_CP:2018}.
 We also assume the following priors: $-4 <\omega_0< 1$, $-5 < \omega_1 < 5$ and $ (0.8)^2 <f < (1.2)^2$.
-Table \ref{tab:wCDMCPLyJBPin} provides the best fits values for the free parameters of each model using the different cases mentioned above.
-We also present the values for $\chi^{2}_{min}$ and $\chi^{2}_{red}$ and the number of data points used in each scenario.
-Table \ref{tab:AICBICwCDMCPLyJBPin} gives the AIC, BIC, and FOM values for each cosmological model using the different SLS samples (FS, SS1-SS11).
+Table \ref{tab:wCDMCPLyJBPin} provides the mean values for the free parameters of each model using the different cases mentioned above.
+The error propagation was performed through a Monte Carlo approach at 1$\sigma$ confidence level.
+We also present the values for $\chi^{2}_{min}$ and $\chi^{2}_{red} = \chi^{2}_{min}/(N - k) $, where $N$ and $k$ are the number of data points and parameters used in each scenario (see section \ref{MS}).
+Table \ref{tab:AICBICwCDMCPLyJBPin} gives the AIC, BIC, and FOM values for each cosmological model using the results of the FS, FS+f, SS3 analysis.